projectawakening/builder-examples/README.md

 Restart the shell to use it.

 #### Installing NPM
-Install version 18.12.1 of npm using node version manager with:
+Install version 18.12.1 of NPM (Node.JS Version Manager) using NVM with:
 ```bash
 nvm install 18.12.1
 ```

 #### Installing PNPM
-Install PNPM version 8 with:
+Install PNPM version 8, which is used as a more efficient version of NPM with:
 ```bash
 npm install -g pnpm@latest-8
 ```